Observability

 • API server

-• Inter CP server
+• Inter-CP server

-Configuring Prometheus
+Configure Prometheus

-There are 2 ways you can run prometheus:
+There are three ways to run Prometheus:

-Using an already existing prometheus setup
+Use an existing prometheus setup

 scrape_configs: